Future-Fund-Ventures/docs.futurefund.ventures/community/sigma.md

 There are two main 'concerns' when having the DAO administer the creation or adjustment of indices against the core controller:

-1. The proposer requires 1% of the total supply of NDX (100,000) to do so, and
+1. The proposer requires 1% of the total supply of FFV (100,000) to do so, and
 2. The scoring contract tied to said controller utilizes the square-root FDV method.

 If the proposing party wishes to utilize something other than the square-root FDV methodology, the Sigma committee can get around the above on their behalf by deploying a new scoring contract (if it does not exist already) and creating the new index pool against the Sigma controller.